Change yourself – you are in control.– Mahatma Gandhi

 As soon as that race ended, I knew that I needed to train more, train harder, and set a bigger goal.
 I knew I wanted to become an Ironman.
 That meant I’d need to swim 2.4 miles, bike 112 miles, and finish with a marathon (26.2 miles).

 In May 2014, I completed Ironman Texas.
 The race was an incredible experience and the best part of my race was in fact my swim.
 I trained very hard for that race and ever since that day in the community center pool, I’ve been following the advice I’d been given by that other swimmer I met.
 Currently, I am training for an Ultra Ironman and it scares me so much.
 I’m learning every day more and more that it’s the things that scare me, which are the things I need to do.

-A few months ago I was swimming at that very same community center pool and I was finishing up an hour straight swim.
-When I got to the wall and removed my goggles and my Ironman Texas swim cap, there was young lady standing there.
+A few months ago I was swimming at that very same community center pool and I was finishing up an hour-straight swim.
+When I got to the wall and removed my goggles and my Ironman Texas swim cap, there was a young lady standing there.

 I am now a swimmer and share these words with people I meet:

 “Anything is possible, you control what you can do.
 Everything in life is a choice – which you can make for yourself.
 Find something you enjoy.
 If it’s fun for you, you’ll be likely to stick with it.
 Also, just get started…small steps create giant leaps!”